smolendawid/cacha/README.md

 ## In development

 This is expected to be in development Q3 2022.
-Please do not rely on this software before the official release
+Please do not rely on this software before the official release.

 ## Cacha